-This curriculum is a web-based document which is available from the RCR website (www.rcr.ac.uk).
-The RCR ePortfolio will be available from August 2010.
+This curriculum is a web-based document which is available from the RCR website.

 Educational Supervisors and other trainers can access the up-to-date curriculum from the RCR website to use this as the basis of their discussion with trainees.
 Both trainers and trainees are expected to have a good knowledge of the curriculum and they should use it as a guide for their training programme.